 Researching shrimp dumpling recipes, I found that most called for a combination of wheat starch and either tapioca starch or cornstarch.

-I went to the Asian supermarket in search of wheat starch, but came across this Dumpling Flour, also called Hagou Flour.
-It is a mix of wheat starch and tapioca flour.
-Exactly what I needed!
+When I was looking for wheat starch at 99 Ranch, the giant Asian supermarket in my neighborhood, I came across Dumpling Flour, also called Hagou Flour.
+It is a mix of wheat starch and tapioca flour, which is exactly what you need for this recipe.

-If you don’t have dumpling flour, you can substitute wheat starch and tapioca starch in a 2:1 ratio (1 cup wheat starch and ½ cup tapioca starch.)
+If you can't find dumpling flour, you can substitute wheat starch and tapioca starch in a 2:1 ratio (1 cup wheat starch and ½ cup tapioca starch).
 Cornstarch or potato starch can also be substituted for tapioca starch.

 What equipment do you need?